namarks/dopeventures/docs/LAUNCHER_GUIDE.md

 ## Summary

 **Easiest Method:**
-1. Double-click `Launch Dopetracks.command`
+1. Run `python3 launch.py`
-2. Click "Launch App"
+2. Press Enter when prompted
 3. Use the app!

 **That's it!** The launcher handles everything else automatically.